sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart.md

 ### More info

-For more information about data storage, [read our full PostgreSQL Guide page](postgresql.md).
+For more information about data storage, [read our full PostgreSQL page](postgresql.md).

 Migrations are applied automatically.